Data frame manipulation with dplyr

 ℹ Use the conflicted package (<http://conflicted.r-lib.org/>) to force all conflicts to become errors

-In this section and in the afternoon, we will work with the gapminder data set.
-This data set is available in a package (while most packages are built around functions so as to extend R’s functionality, others, like this one, merely contain data sets), and we can load it as follows:
+In this session and the next one on data visualization, we will work with the gapminder data set.
+This data set is available in a package of the same name (while most packages are built around functions so as to extend R’s functionality, others merely contain data sets).

 library(gapminder)